S. Leonard Syme Training Fellowships in Work & Health

 This fellowship is a two-year appointment for researchers at the post-doctoral level in the area of work and health.

-In appreciation of Dr. S. Leonard Syme's contributions to the Institute for Work & Health (IWH) as chair of its Scientific Advisory Committee from 1995 to 2002, IWH established a research training fellowship in his name in 2002.
+The fellowships were established in 2002 to recognize Dr. S. Leonard Syme's contributions to the Institute for Work & Health (IWH) as chair of its Scientific Advisory Committee from 1995 to 2002.

 The fellowships are for early-career researchers at the master's or doctoral level intending to study work and health.
 Preference is given to candidates whose research interests include: prevention of work-related injury and illness; understanding the social determinants of health and illness in work environments; prevention and management of work disability; or evaluating workplace interventions to improve health.
 IWH is particularly interested in candidates who show a commitment to research that promises to reduce work-related injury, illness and disability in Ontario.
 In the spirit of Dr. Syme's contributions to research mentorship, candidates from any disciplinary background are eligible for training fellowships.